AGBonnet/AGBonnet/README.md

 <p align="center">
   <img src="medllama.jpeg" width="35%">
 </p>

 We've been working with an amazing team of 20 researchers from EPFL and Yale School of Medicine for the past 6 months to train this model on high-quality medical knowledge.

-We've publicly released the weights for [Meditron-70B](https://huggingface.co/epfl-llm/meditron-70b) and [Meditron-7B](https://huggingface.co/epfl-llm/meditron-7b).
+We've publicly released the weights for [Meditron-70B](https://huggingface.co/epfl-llm/meditron-70b) and [Meditron-7B](https://huggingface.co/epfl-llm/meditron-7b) on Huggingface.

 - 🦾 **GitHub Repo**: [epfLLM/meditron](https://github.com/epfLLM/meditron)